owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

-Finally, the `classifyMovingScenes` function, given a full duration of the original video and a producer of classified frames, returns a producer that yields `ProgressUpdate` values and a returns a list `TimeSpan` values.
+Finally, the `classifyMovingScenes` function, given a full duration of the original video and a producer of classified frames, returns a producer that yields `ProgressUpdate` values and returns a list of time spans.

 ```haskell
 classifyMovingScenes ::